GoldenQubicle/BAT4Blender/README.md

 4. navigate to the zip file created in step 2
 5. select 'Install Add-on from File..'
 6. the Add-on is now installed and available in the output context menu.
+7. disable / enable the Add-on to delete sun and camera objects

+Note: the render path is currently not set.
+In addition, disabling / enabling the Add-on only reloads code from `__init__.py` Put another way, changes made to `BAT4Blender.py` will only take effect after a full restart of Blender.